nice-digital/NICE-model-repo/docs/pages/walkthrough/code0a_walkthrough.html.md

 A severity modifier is implemented for the state transition model (and not for the partitioned survival model).
 These are used to weight QALYs for conditions with a high degree of severity.

+The result of this section is `res$mk$qaly_shortfall_1_to_3` which is a list of three lists, each containing the QALY adjustments for each population.

 ::: {.cell}